CBD for proctitis

 Spasms or cramps caused by mucosal inflammation |

-Proctitis is not a harmless irritation but can cause severe discomfort that significantly affects daily life.
+Proctitis is not a harmless irritation but can cause severe discomfort that significantly impairs daily life.
 Early diagnosis and targeted treatment are therefore crucial to avoid subsequent problems.
 In addition to classic therapies, natural anti-inflammatories like CBD are gaining increasing importance.
-Especially in cases of chronically irritated mucosa or therapy-resistant courses, innovative medical products with CBD, such as CANNEFF suppositories, have proven effective.
+Especially in chronically irritated mucosa or therapy-resistant courses, innovative medical products with CBD, such as CANNEFF suppositories, have proven effective.

 Proctitis can occur in different medical contexts: